GavrilenkoA/ML_mutational_learning/README.md

 1. Pre-training using background antibododies.
 Freeze weights of recurrent block.
 2. Fine-tuning using limited data of REGN33 antibody.

+Base model trained using only REGN33 limited data.

 RNN model performance using combined data.